Frankboog/Herzing-SE2/README.md

 The Flow is the randomly generated number between 0-2.
 The Status (1-4) is the result of the flow number.
 I inclide the Flow and Status numbers on every Event Print-Out for testing purposes.

+An old professor (from OOPII) once told me he would like to see the thread created inside of the object.
+Nuff said.

 ## Team:
 Frank James